-With over 19,000 water service connections in Bowling Green and over 29,000 Warren County Water District water connections, it is important that your water be constantly sampled and tested.
+Testing is a crucial component of providing safe drinking water throughout Warren County.
+With over 19,000 water service connections in Bowling Green and over 29,000 Warren County Water District water connections, it is important that your water is constantly sampled and tested.

 Over 2,800,000 automated tests are conducted throughout the distribution system every year, and our chemists perform over 280,000 manual tests per year.

 BGMU is dedicated to providing safe, clean, and reliable drinking water to the community.
-Our water exceeds all EPA regulations, and we work diligently to provide a product that enhances your quality of life.
+Our water exceeds all Environmental Protection Agency (EPA) regulations, and we work diligently to provide a product that enhances your quality of life.